mikexarau/Desktop-APP-Compressor/CONTRIBUTING.md

-# Contributing to [Universal File Compressor - Desktop Aplication for macOS ]
+# Contributing to [Universal File Compressor - Desktop Application for macOS ]

 Thank you for considering contributing to this project!
 Here are a few guidelines to get started.